What is GROK?

 1. "To understand intuitively or by empathy; to establish rapport with."

 2. To understand, usually in a global sense.
 Connotes intimate and exhaustive knowledge.
 Contrast zen, which is similar supernal understanding experienced as a single brief flash.
 See also glark.

-3. Used of programs, may connote merely sufficient understanding.
-"Almost all C compilers grok the `void' type these days.
+3. Used by programs, may connote merely sufficient understanding.
+"Almost all C compilers grok the 'void' type these days."